replicatedhq/troubleshoot.sh/docs/source/analyze/distribution.md

 ---
 title: Kubernetes Distribution
-description: Analyzing the Kubernetes ditribution that's running
+description: Analyzing the Kubernetes distribution that's running
 ---

 The `distribution` analyzer is used to check for known managed (hosted) and self-hosted versions of Kubernetes.